benjvmin/BenjaminTaylorPortfolio/README.md

 ![Data](./static/README_assets/data.svg)
 ## Data Persistence
-Since my portfolio relies on interaction with Wordpress to send and recieve JSON, I wanted to take a step further and try and reduce networks requests where I can, and utilize existing browser technologies such as [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
+Since my portfolio relies on interaction with Wordpress to send and recieve JSON, I wanted to take a step further and try to reduce networks requests where I can, and utilize existing browser technologies such as [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
 This allowed me to store these responses for both my main "Projects" and "Posts" page.
 This is incredibly cool!
 Both landmark pages, despite relying on AJAX to provide content, will render instantly, as the data is read from storage instead of traversing the network to receive what would be the same exact response.
 Images still need to load, but thats OK knowing that I have lazy loading to fall back on.

 Diving a bit deeper this is what it looks like.